Evacuation of Manchukuo

-The Evacuation of Manchukuo occurred during the Soviet Red Army's invasion of the Japanese puppet state of Manchukuo as part of the wider Manchurian Strategic Offensive Operation of August 1945.
+The evacuation of the Japanese puppet state of Manchukuo occurred during the Soviet invasion of Manchuria in August 1945, part of the last phase of World War II.

 The Soviets recovered territory which had been captured by Japan during the Russo-Japanese War of 1904–1905, and they dismantled the Manchurian industrial infrastructure.
 This deprived Chiang Kai-shek's troops of a vital region of China, and gave Mao Zedong's Eighth Army the opportunity to establish bases in North East China.

 Kwantung Army strength

 On August 10, 1945, troops of the 17th Japanese Front (in Korea) and the Fifth Air Army were placed under the command of the Kwantung Army.
 At this point, the Japanese Kwantung Army numbered nearly 750,000 officers and men.
 It had 1,155 tanks and self-propelled guns, 1,800 warplanes, and 30 warships and gunboats.
 The entire Japanese force deployed in Manchuria, Inner Mongolia, and Korea numbered over one million officers and men.